Simple Bite Size Napoleons2015-12-30

 - Ready In : 0m

-This version of individual bite size Napoleons is a simple, elegant dessert you will not find in store bakeries or pastry shops.
+Traditional Napoleons can be high in calories.
+This version for individual, bite size Napoleons is a simple, elegant dessert you will not find in store bakeries or pastry shops.
 You can use precut Pepperidge Farms puff pastry cups (as shown below) or make your own in a variety of shapes and sizes using homemade or prepared puff pastry dough.

 The cream filling is identical to cream puff filling.
 One batch makes enough for 36 1.5-inch (4 cm) Napoleons.
 Your yield will very depending on the size of your Napoleons.
 For best results and crispness, fill and decorate these pastries the day you serve them.
 For maximum crispness, fill 1 or 2 hours prior to serving.